SofiaZang/Mousecraft/README.md

 # Mousecraft                                                     <img width="360" height="328" alt="image" src="https://github.com/user-attachments/assets/85e1e2fc-9308-42e5-8c03-8616f15092d6" />

-A fun & splendid GUI used for validating behavior annotations.
+A human & mouse-friendly GUI used for validating or creating behavior annotations.

 ## Features

-- Load video and motion enegry or classification labels
+- Load video(s) and motion signal or annotation outputs
 - Validate, edit, and add motion events
-- Export results in multiple formats (MF, HF) (.npy, .csv) & plot some performance statistics
+- Export results in multiple formats (.npy, .csv) & plot some performance statistics

 ## Installation

 ### Using Conda (Recommended)

 For local installation (tried in Windows, to be tried in other os's)

-1. Install an Anaconda distribution of Python or miniconda (miniforge, if anaconda wont work try via miniforge same commands) & GitBash
+1. Install Anaconda (https://www.anaconda.com/download) or Miniconda &  install also: GitBash (https://git-scm.com/downloads).

-2. Open an anaconda prompt / command prompt with conda for python 3 in the path.
+Tip: If Anaconda/Miniconda gives issues, try installing Miniforge and do the procedure there.

-Navigate where you want the mousecraft to live.
+2. Open an git bash and navigate to the folder where you want Mousecraft to be installed.

-3. In git bash do  ```git clone https://github.com/SofiaZang/Mousecraft.git``` mousecraft repository.
-You can also get the cloning link under green code button here https://github.com/SofiaZang/Mousecraft.git.
+3. Clone the repository to your computer pasting: ```git clone https://github.com/SofiaZang/Mousecraft.git``` mousecraft repository.
+You can also get the cloning link under green code button here https://github.com/SofiaZang/Mousecraft.git
-If this does not work, do the git clone in GitBash.

-4. In the anaconda prompt, doo ``cd Mousecraft`` to go into the root folder of mousecraft gui.
+4. Open an anaconda prompt and navigate to the cloned root folder of the MouseCraft GUI ``cd Mousecraft``.

-5. Then create a new environment with ``conda env create -f environment.yml`` .
-In case creating this environment takes too long, try doing so, in miniconda prompt or else stay in anaconda prompt use conda forge like so: ``conda env create -f environment.yml -c conda-forge --strict-channel-priority``
+5. Create the MouseCraft envirnoment with ``conda env create -f environment.yml``

+If this is slow, try: ``conda env create -f environment.yml -c conda-forge --strict-channel-priority``

-6. This creates the mousecraft envinroment, which you can then activate running ``conda activate mousecraft`` .
+6. Activate MouseCraft environment with ``conda activate mousecraft`` .

-7. Once env is activated do: ``pip install -e .``
+7. Then do: ``pip install -e .``
-This installs mousecraft to your local repository!
+This installs mousecraft package to your local repository!

-8. Now run ``python -m mousecraft`` and you're all set.
+8. Open the GUI: Run ``python -m mousecraft`` and you're all set!
-You can also try just ``mousecraft`` but in case this won't work use the above command.

 ### Using pip only

 Another way to install the mousecraft package via pip is:

-``pip install git+https://github.com/SofiaZang/Mousecraft.git`` in the same directory where you want the mousecraft repository to live in.
+1. ``pip install git+https://github.com/SofiaZang/Mousecraft.git`` after navigateing to the directory where you want the MouseCraft to be installed in.

+### After Installation:
 Everytime you want to use Mousecraft, you have to first run ``conda activate mousecraft`` and then: ``mousecraft`` or ``python -m mousecraft``

 <img width="1357" height="987" alt="mousecraft_starter" src="https://github.com/user-attachments/assets/456d843b-7a18-4dda-8eae-03704c6cb3cc" />